A unified diagrammatic approach to topological fixed point models: Phases in tensor-network path integrals

-\section{Physical systems as tensor networks}
+\subsection{Physical systems as tensor networks}

 At the heart of our approach are tensor networks.
 A \emph{tensor} (in the conventional sense) is simply a multi-dimensional array $A_{i,j,l,\ldots}$.
-Each of the indices $i,j,l,\ldots$ can take a finite number of values, e.g., $i\in \{0,\ldots,n_i-1\}$, where $n_i$ is called the \emph{dimension} of the index.
+Each of the \emph{indices} $i,j,l,\ldots$ can take a finite number of values, e.g., $i\in \{0,\ldots,n_i-1\}$, where $n_i$ is called the \emph{bond dimension} of the index.
 The values can be real or complex numbers.
-There are two operations we apply to tensors as On the one hand, the \emph{tensor product} is the entry-wise product of two arrays, yielding an array with indices from both arrays, acting as
+The following two operations on tensors are everything one needs to know to understand the tensor-network aspect of this work.
+On the one hand, the \emph{tensor product} is the entry-wise product of two arrays, yielding an array with indices from both arrays, acting as

 On the other hand, the \emph{contraction} is the Einstein summation over two indices with the same bond dimension, yielding a tensor with those two indices removed, acting as

 Following the familiar Penrose notation, a tensor can be graphically represented by a box with one line sticking out for each index, e.g.,